sidekiq-cron/sidekiq-cron/README.md

   'cron' => '1 * * * *',  # execute at 1 minute of every hour, ex: 12:01, 13:01, 14:01, ...
   'class' => 'MyClass',
   # OPTIONAL
-  'source' => 'dynamic', # source of the job, `schedule`/`dynamic` (default: `dynamic`) 'queue' => 'name of queue',
+  'namespace' => 'YourNamespace', # groups jobs together in a namespace (Default value is 'default'), 'source' => 'dynamic', # source of the job, `schedule`/`dynamic` (default: `dynamic`) 'queue' => 'name of queue',
   'args' => '[Array or Hash] of arguments which will be passed to perform method',